phemex-docs/phemex-docs.github.io/source/includes/_contract.md

   Request fields are the same as [above place-order](#placeorderwithput)

 * Order creation supports self trade prevention (STP).
-  * Contact the CS team to enable `stpGroupId` for your account.
+  * Contact the Phemex support to enable `stpGroupId` for your account.
   * Once `stpGroupId` is enabled, the parent account and sub-accounts will, by default, share the same `stpGroupId`.
   * Users **ONLY** need to provide `stpInstruction` as an order parameter; the `stpGroupId` is automatically assigned once enabled.
   * The `stpInstruction` in the taker order will have the priority to determine STP action when STP is triggered and both taker and maker orders have `stpInstruction` set.